 Subsidised Training and Skillsets for Tasmanians

-17 Sep, 2024
+17 Sep, 2025

 This is an incredible opportunity for you to enhance your farm production and management skills with flexible, online study that is based on your own farm or workplace.

-• Technology Skillset - estimated co-contribution $170
+• Technology Skillset - estimated employer co-contribution is $170

 AHCAGB521 Select and use agricultural technology